rhel-labs/learn-katacoda/pcp-flamegraphs/step2.md

 ## Load sample data into the database
 Before we proceed, let's load sample data into MySQL.

-The pre-existing `sample-test.sql` script creates a database called `sampleDB` with two tables, and loads random numeric them into data - table t1 with 50,000 rows, and table t2 with 10,000 rows
+The pre-existing `sample-testdata.sql` script creates a database called `sampleDB` with two tables, and loads random numeric them into data - table t1 with 50,000 rows, and table t2 with 10,000 rows

-`mysql < sample-test.sql`{{execute T2}}
+`mysql < sample-testdata.sql`{{execute T2}}

 Count the number of rows in table t1